If you will be traveling to China, Beijing is most definitely on your list. But with so much to do and see, how do you narrow it down?

 Snacks For Our Adventurous Eaters

 Feeling brave?
 Beijing is home to some of the best Chinese cuisine, but it’s also a place for thrill-seeking foodies.
-You can head to Wang Fu Jing snack street for goodies like grasshoppers, scorpions, spiders and these other snacks.
-That post has instructions on how to get to the snack street along with images of what could be your lunch!
+You can head to Wang Fu Jing snack street for goodies like grasshoppers, seahorses, scorpions, spiders and other actual goodies, like tanghulu, which is skewered fruit covered in a thick syrup that hardens like a sucker.
+I love the strawberry tanghulu.

 An Insider Tip Or Two

 Tricky question.
 Beijing has enough to do to keep you busy for weeks, especially if you’re into seeing everything this city has to offer …. but if you don’t have weeks to spend here, you can fit in quite a lot in 3-5 days.
 I’d recommend a full day (if not 2 days) for the Great Wall, and you’ll need a full day to see things like the Forbidden City, the Temple of Heaven, etc, plus a half day of shopping at the Pearl Market.
 You’re already up to 2-3 days, and that doesn’t even include a day at the Summer Palace.

 Also, Beijing is a good jumping off point to a lot of other cities so if you’d like to see the Terra-Cotta Warriors, you’ll need another couple of days to zip up to Xi’an.

 You’ll see all four seasons in Beijing, so be sure to dress according to the weather.
 It gets very hot and humid in the summer months (plus lots of tourists), but you’ll see cold (and dry) winters.
 If you can plan it, we think the spring is the best time to visit because the views from the Great Wall are spectacular, but the fall is also nice if you can catch the leaves changing colors.